A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia

 - At least 4 weeks (from first dose) elapsed from donor lymphocyte infusion (DLI) without conditioning.

-- Subject has adequate renal function, which is defined as:
+- Participants have adequate renal function, which is defined as:

 - Creatinine clearance calculated using the Schwartz formula, or radioisotope glomerular filtration rate (GFR) > 70 mL/min/1.73 m2.

-- All male and female subjects must follow all requirements defined in the Pregnancy Prevention Program.
+- All male and female participants must follow all requirements defined in the Pregnancy Prevention Program.

-- Male subjects, as appropriate to age and the discretion of the study physician:
+- Male participants, as appropriate to age and the discretion of the study physician:

 - Must practice true abstinence* or agree to use a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study, during dose interruptions and for at least 28 days following lenalidomide discontinuation, even if he has undergone a successful vasectomy or practices complete abstinence.